perlun/perlun.eu.org/_i18n/en/_posts/2025-08-24-why-you-need-automated-tests-and-valgrind.md

 ```

 ...the `convert.to_bytes()` only passes a `char16_t *` parameter to the method. **No string length
 parameter was provided**.
-In other words, my "hunch" seemed to be correct; the UTF-16-to-UTF-8
+It turned out my "hunch" seemed to be correct; the UTF-16-to-UTF-8
 conversion code seemed to expect a _`NUL`-terminated string_.
 I checked and
 [cppreference.com](https://en.cppreference.com/w/cpp/locale/wstring_convert/to_bytes.html) confirmed
 that the method was indeed expecting a `NUL`-terminated string.